Chess >

 CHAS.
 A. GILBERG TO E. B. COOK, JUNE 17, 1875.
 ALS 1 page + 13 chess problems hand-written on diagrams with his solutions.
 In Gilberg's beautiful hand. $175

 PAUL MORPHY, G. Maroczy, translated by Robert Sherwood from the 1909 edition published in Germany.
 Maroczy was the strongest player who ever annotated all of Morphy games and thus to non-German language readers, it should be of special interest, especially since the standards for analytical notes is far higher even in 1909 than were accepted when these games were played.
-There are all of Morphy's then known games analyzed, though a few are game fragments when the full game was not known.
-This 600-copy printing is the only printing which will be made. $50.
+There are all of Morphy's then-known games analyzed, though a few are game fragments when the full game was not known.
+This 600-copy printing is the only printing which will be made.
+This book will almost surely be O/P within a year.
+Fewer than 15 copies left. $50.

 ZÜRICH 1953, M. Najdorf, Milford.
 2012, p, mint.
 This candidates tourney was one of the strongest ever held with a stellar field of Smyslov ifo Resehevsky/ Keres/ Petrosian, Najdorf/ Geller, Kotov, ... with a bevy of fine games.
 Bronstein's book on this event has long been considered one of the classics in chess literature, but Najdorf's two-volume set in Spanish with its different but more intuitive notes was also highly regarded.
 392p. $30